 “You must do the thing you think you cannot do.” – Eleanor Roosevelt

-I remember a time I was on a Youth Group skiing trip, being a novice skier, I was definitely there for the camaraderie.
-After a great day, my best friend and I did the classic ‘one more run’.
-Lost, we suddenly found ourselves staring straight down a black diamond to the parking lot we needed to get to (where did the easy blue go?).
+It’s my sweet 16 birthday weekend.
+I’m ecstatic to be with my peers in Vermont, a coordinated ski trip with our church.
+Being a novice skier, I am definitely there for the camaraderie.
+After a great day, my best friend and I do the classic ‘one more run’.
+Lost, and with gondolas shut down, we suddenly find ourselves staring straight down a black diamond to the parking lot we needed to get to.

 You’ve done it on a smaller scale, you just haven’t had to rely on yourself to this degree yet.
 Sometimes life doesn’t wait until you feel ready (thankfully!).
 Marathoners don’t practice by running marathons, the day the race comes, they dig deep and do what they know…multiplied.

 Also, manage your memories better.
 There are definitely other times when life did not allow you to prepare, and you handled it!
 You didn’t take your first steps in this world by waiting for confidence.
 Believe in yourself first, and remember Henry Ford: “Whether you think you can or you can’t…you’re right.”

 Once you take the kind of action required, results will come…more than you ever thought possible, and the best part?
 That refuels your belief.
 It becomes one of those times in your memories under ‘I didn’t think I could, but then I did, and you know what?
 It wasn’t that bad’.

 Here are a few of my favorite videos…Simon and Seth (love ‘em!)